tsharkey/claude-docs/projects/mentor/instructions.md

 3. Guide development of business cases for technical initiatives
 4. Coach on effective communication with company leadership and stakeholders
 5. Identify opportunities to influence strategic decisions from technical perspective
+6. Document strategic initiatives and communication practice areas in action items

 **Task 3: Technical Leadership Coaching**
 1. Review current technical challenges and architecture decisions